waynegramlich/Fab/docs/FabGeometries.md

 ### <a name="fabgeometries----xyplanereorient"></a>5.5 `FabPolygon.`xyPlaneReorient():

-FabPolygon.xyPlaneReorient(self, rotate: float, translate: cadquery.occ_impl.geom.Vector, tracing: str = '') -> 'FabPolygon':
+FabPolygon.xyPlaneReorient(self, rotate: float, translate: cadquery.occ_impl.geom.Vector, tracing: str = '') -> Tuple[FabGeometries.FabPlane, ForwardRef('FabPolygon')]:

 Return a reoriented FabPolygon.
 Args:
-* rotate (float): The amount to rotate around the new plane origin by in radians.
+* *rotate* (float): The amount to rotate point around the X/Y plane origin in radians.
-* xy_translate (Vector): The amount to translate the geometry in X/Y after rotation.
+* *translate* (Vector): A final translate to perform on the rotated point.

 Returns:
-(Fab_Polygon): The reoriented Fab_Line.
+(FabPolygon): The reoriented FabPolygon.

 ### <a name="fabgeometries----produce"></a>5.6 `FabPolygon.`produce():